reskillamericans/Tour-Info-Group-BE/README.md

 ### Staying Updated
 When working with many people on the same codebase, sometimes others make changes that affect your work.
 While great care has been taken to create a modular team workflow to keep this to a minimum, merge conflicts are inevitable.
 It would _suck_ to finish working on a task or feature, only to find that the codebase has evolved and you need to rework everything to conform to the new changes.
 This is managed in two ways.
 __*First*__, make sure your understand the folder structure and stick to it.
-__*Second*__, each team member needs to make sure that at every given time, their working directory is up-to-date with the latest changes from the upstream *development* branch.
+__*Second*__, each team member needs to make sure that at every given time, their working directory is up-to-date with the latest changes from the upstream *develop-node* branch.
 This is achieved with a two-fold process.
 #### Pulling Upstream
 After setting up your fork on github and cloning it locally on your system, you'll need to run a command just once to create a connection between your local repository and the remote upstream repository.
 Note that there's automatically a remote 'origin' repository set up when you clone.
 This points to your fork.
 Now you need to set up 'upstream' which will point to the central upstream repo.